kevinyswong/kevinyswong.github.io/index.md

   from the Cato Institute that likens taxes to the Great Depression.
 Garrett Watson suggested in a Tax Foundation
   <a href="https://taxfoundation.org/blog/trump-corporate-tax-cut/">article</a>
-  that Trump is considering, if elected again, reducing the flat rate further, to 15%.
+  that Trump is considering, if elected again, reducing the flat corporate tax rate further, to 15%.

   <br>